Docker Container

 3. Flag to enable interactions with the container.

 4. Mounts the current directory as /wd inside of the container and then set the working directory to /wd inside of the container.
-This will allow anything written to /wd to be written to the current directory outside of the container.
+Files written to /wd inside the container appear in the current directory on the host.
 This is useful when downloading a file.

 5. Mounts a directory where we want to store, or have, the keeper.ini file.
 Then we passing the environmental variable telling the CLI where to write or read the keeper.ini file.